jeske/StepsDB-alpha/README.md

 David W. Jeske ( davidj  at g.m.a.i.l )

-StepsDB is currently a research write-optimized database released under the Apache 2.0 license.
+StepsDB is a research write-optimized database released under the Apache 2.0 license.

-It's current purpose is experimenting with a unique data-structure for a range-split log-structured-merge-tree called the "MTree".
+It's purpose is experimenting with a unique data-structure for a range-split log-structured-merge-tree called the "MTree".
 To learn more about LSM:

    http://www.quora.com/How-does-the-Log-Structured-Merge-Tree-work